Gangsterism always become the subject of many local movies, but is it really just in the movies?

-The members worked their way up the gang ladders, until they completely took over and became dominant.
+The members worked their way up the gang ladder, until they completely took over and became dominant.

 His reign of terror left a repercussion in gangsterism in Malaysia.
 Today, many young Indians are either being recruited as members for gangs, or are suspected of being members of these gangs.